 where it falls short of something like a tool like flipgrid is it there’s no commenting and communication piece there.
 But maybe that’s not what you want this for anyhow, maybe you’re just trying to collect a set of videos that you’re going to use for some kind of project or something like that.
 And screencastify submit would be really nice for that.
 Now, as I’m recording this, this video, that screencast I submit is still in beta.
 It looks great.
 I’ve actually explored a bit, it looks like a really good tool.
 However, we don’t know what aspects of it will be free and what aspects will not, we do know that it will have a free version.
 And it sounds like it will have a paid version.
 And you don’t have to use screencastify for your own recordings to use screencastify.
 Submit, I guess there’s no reason you can’t use loom for most of your recordings.
 And then also use screencastify Submit.
 But it’s nice when the tools you’re using have extra things in there that you like using them for.
 Both tools allow you to organize videos into folders in screencastify.
 That would be inside of your Google Drive in loom that’s actually on the loom website, which is a feature that I really like on loom but again, some educators do have a problem with the fact that their data or their students data is being stored on somebody else’s website.
 Now once your district has approved, whatever kinds of protocols they use for the data there, maybe it’s not a big deal.
 Okay, now I want to talk about one thing that I dislike about both of these apps.
 This is the one thing that really bothers me about both of these tools.
 Neither of them have an option for auto captioning your video or editing the captions of your So you can’t use screencastify or loom, have it pick up your voice and turn into closed captions at the bottom of the screen.
 And you can’t add your own captions to it either.
 It’s just not an option either tool you can use do something like having Google Slides running with your captions turned on and have it screen recording the captions.
 As the video goes, that’s a nice hack, but you can’t then edit those captions.
 So if it miss hears you and puts weird words on your screen that you don’t really say, there’s nothing you do about it.
 You could also upload your video to YouTube, YouTube will automatically happen and then you can actually edit your YouTube captions.
 And there are other tools we can do stuff like that, but it stinks and screencastify and loom don’t have that I really bothers me and I hope they will they will follow up on that in future because we really do need to help everybody be able to access our information effectively now screencast o Matic which I mentioned earlier, is lacking behind these tools and a lot of features.
 However, they do have captioning built in.
 So that is a strong reason to look into using screencast o Matic.
 The reason I take screencast o Matic out of here is because their free version has pretty limited features and allows 15 minute long videos so if the recording length is your issue Luma offers unlimited if the features are your issue screencastify has more.
 So that’s why it takes your cast ematic out however, the fact that they have captioning built into it is really nice and screencast max paid version it has a fantastic editor the blows these two out of the water.
 So if you really wanna be able to edit your videos screencast o Matic is a tool you might want to consider they’re in the free version of screencast o Matic, you can upload your own caption, so make your captions using a different tool and then upload them to your video and put them in.
 If you have a paid version of screencast o Matic it will actually auto caption the video for you and let you edit those captions.
 It really stinks to screencastify loom don’t have that they just don’t unfortunately.
 Okay.
 Next, I mentioned a couple times about student privacy and student data between the two apps and something we really need to be cognizant of in our schools as we work with kids, especially those under the age of 13.
 But those over the age of 13 as well and teacher data and things like that too.
 We do need keep everybody involved in education, setting safe and their data information and privacy safe as well.
 So both of these tools state that they comply with capa the children’s online privacy and Protection Act, which governs the collection use and disclosure of personal information collected from children under the age of 13.
 So if you’re working with students under the age of 13, you can feel confident that they are complying or at least they say they’re complying with the laws that are meant to protect the privacy of these students.
 Now, I should note that screencastify is certified as complying with HIPAA law as per i keep safe.org loom however, is not certified by anybody, but they do state that they comply with it.
 I’m not sure if that means they’ve been checked and haven’t been approved, or if they just haven’t been checked, maybe and so it’s moved but

 screencastify is certified as being copper compliant. loom however, is not currently certified, but they do state on their site that they they do comply with the expectations of it.
 Now capa law is for students under the age of 13.
 This really doesn’t apply to you as the teacher and the videos you’re making because you are not under the age of 13 unless you’re some kind of like Doogie Howser teacher or something like that.
 The law that’s a little more important here is FERPA law.
 And again, screencastify is certified as complying with FERPA loum states that they comply with FERPA but there’s no certification to document that.
 And FERPA is the Family Educational Rights and Privacy Act, which protects the privacy of student education records.
 So if you’re potentially seeing student names, or showing student projects in your video, you know that both of these tools do comply with FERPA that doesn’t mean they’re perfect in terms of privacy and everything and keep everything completely secure.
-It just means that they meet the requirements of those apps.
+It just means that they meet the requirements of those apps, this doesn’t surprise me as I know both of these apps where made with the use of the best IP software (visit https://www.jitterbit.com/platform/ipaas for more information).
 Okay.
 Now, loom also complies with the GDPR.
 That’s called the general data protection regulation.
 That’s something in the European Union.
 That’s data protection and privacy in the European Union and in the European Economic Area area.
 Now on loom site, they say that they are GDPR compliant.
 On screencastify site, it doesn’t say that they are GDPR compliant.
 However, on Common Sense Media site, they did a privacy evaluation screencast of screencastify and said that they felt that it was 96% likely to meet this compliance.
 So it’s possible screencastify actually does meet GDPR compliance but don’t have a certification that says so who knows?
 I don’t know.
 One thing screencastify does have certification that says so is that they are so PIPA compliant and so people compliant is the student online Personal Information Protection Act, which is a super comprehensive student data privacy legislation from California.
 It is industry targeted.
 So the fact that they comply with it is really great for screencastify.
 There’s no certification saying that loom at least not that I’ve seen that loom is certified as compliant with it.
 It doesn’t mean the loom doesn’t it means there’s no certificate certified proof that they do.
 Okay, so that does it.
 That is my comparison between screencastify and loom.
 Again, as I told you, I really can’t tell you the right answer here.
 But there is probably right answer for you.
 Hopefully I’ve highlighted some of the things that make this decision a little bit easier for you.
 If you’d like to hear me add in some other tools to this like maybe you want screencastify and loom compared with screencast o Matic or with Camtasia or with Nimbus or with flipgrid screamer screen recorder.
 If you’d like to see any of those things, please reach out to me either in the comments in the YouTube video, or via email or via social media at Jake Miller tech or anything like that.
 And let me know and wherever you’re viewing this from, whether it’s my blog page or my YouTube channel or my podcast, I recommend that you subscribe so that when I do future tool, tool evaluations like this, you will be aware of them.
 Okay.
 Again, if you’re an educator, thank you so much for all you do.
 I really appreciate how hard you’re working for your students and that your students are at home watching silly videos on YouTube right now probably.
 And you are sitting here watching a video from me about two different screen recording tools.
 We’re all nerds, but I appreciate what you’re doing for your students.